sandeeppnair/Concrete-Image-Classification-using-Logistics-Regression/README.md

 # Concrete-Image-Classification-using-Logistic-Regression-And-Neural-Network
+This just a noobie project.
-An Image classifier using logistic Regression.
+An Image classifier using logistic Regression and neural network.
 It classify the concrete image into cracked and non cracked ones.
+We will consider each model one by one